Mental health training for staff

 MHFA Refresher Course

-The MHFA Refresher course is a 4-hour in-person course that allows people who have previously completed a 12 or 14-hour MHFA course to refresh their knowledge and skills.
-For people who are accredited MHFAiders, the refresher courses offer an opportunity to extend their accreditation for a further 3 years.
+The MHFA Refresher course is an in-person course that allows people who have previously completed a full 2-day MHFA course or a Blended Online MHFA course to refresh their knowledge and skills.
+This course enable accredited MHFAiders to extend their accreditation for a further 3 years.

-CAPS counsellors who are Accredited MHFA Instructors offer the Standard MHFA Refresher Course to current staff free of charge.
+CAPS counsellors who are Licensed MHFA Instructors offer the Standard MHFA Refresher Course to current staff free of charge.

 CourseDateTimeRegister